 Compare Options for Reform

-Ranked Choice Voting (RCV) systems, including Score Runoff Voting, use the voters' preference orders of the candidates to determine the winner.
-On every measure, SRV is superior to Instant Runoff Voting, the RCV system that has been the focus of recent electoral reform efforts.
+Ranked Choice Voting (RCV) systems use the voters' preference orders of the candidates to determine the winner.
+By the measures above, STAR is superior to Instant Runoff Voting, the RCV system that has been the focus of recent national electoral reform efforts.

 Top Two runoff systems have been adopted in several states including California and Washington.
-Compared to Top Two, SRV more accurately reflects the will of the voters and is less expensive for states to operate and for candidates to participate.
-Read more about Score Runoff Voting versus Top Two systems.
+Compared to Top Two, STAR more accurately reflects the will of the voters and is less expensive for states to operate and for candidates to participate.
+Read more about STAR Voting versus Top Two systems.

 It's time to create real democracy in the U.S., and Oregon can lead the way.
 We've formulated a three step plan to revolutionize our national democratic system.

 Start Local.
-We'll prove SRV's efficacy in local elections, starting at the city and county levels.
+We'll prove STAR Voting's efficacy in local elections, starting at the city and county levels.
 We are currently working on ballot measures to pass STAR Voting in Multnomah and Lane Counties in Oregon.

 Go Statewide.
 We'll push for all statewide measures so that we can all have an equal, expressive vote in all elections, and we'll phase in the new system in a way that both maximizes impact and minimizes the risk of adopting a new system.
 We'll get dramatically more representative outcomes and we'll save the voters, candidates and state a ton of time and money to boot.

 - Lead the Nation.
-We'll re-envision our Presidential Primary so that Oregonians have a meaningful voice in the outcome and blaze the trail for the nation to a better democracy.
+We'll re-envision our Presidential Primary so we all have a meaningful voice in the outcome and blaze the trail for the nation to a better democracy.